Rules, Safety, and Etiquette

 - Please stay at least three feet back from the animal enclosures.

-- Be especially sure that children understand that the animals are never to be touched.
+- These animals are not to be touched.
+Be especially aware of children who may not understand that these animals are not like your pets at home.
 They may bite, kick or otherwise defend themselves if startled.

 - If you see anyone harassing the animals, throwing objects or poking sticks into the animal enclosures or teasing them in any way, please alert a staff member immediately.